s9roll7/ebsynth_utility/README.md

 Fill in the rest of the settings as you would normally do for image generation.

 Here is the settings I used.
-- Sampling method : DDIM
+- Sampling method : Euler a
 - Sampling Steps : 50
 - Width : 960
 - Height : 512
 - CFG Scale : 20
-- Denoising strength : 0.35
+- Denoising strength : 0.2

 Here is the settings for extension.
+- Mask Mode(Override img2img Mask mode) : Normal
-- Img2Img Repeat Count : 1 ( or 3 with Euler a / lower Denoising strength)
+- Img2Img Repeat Count : 5
+- Add N to seed when repeating : 1
 - use Face Crop img2img : True
 - Face Detection Method : YuNet
 - Max Crop Size : 1024
-- Face Denoising Strength : 0.35
+- Face Denoising Strength : 0.25
 - Face Area Magnification : 1.5 (The larger the number, the closer to the model's painting style, but the more likely it is to shift when merged with the body.)
 - Enable Face Prompt : False